 - To date, there is a lack of published studies to suggest that biotin supplements are beneficial for the growth of normal, healthy hair and nails.
 [2,5]

+Despite the inconclusive evidence, biotin supplements remain popular.
+Between 1999 and 2016, the proportion of supplement users increased by nearly thirtyfold.
 In November 2017, the U.S. Food and Drug Administration (FDA) issued a warning based on reports of biotin supplements interfering with laboratory blood tests, causing incorrect results.
 High doses have produced either falsely elevated or decreased blood levels, depending on the test.
 This has affected lab results of certain hormones, such as thyroid-stimulating hormone and vitamin D, as well as a biomarker for heart attacks called troponin.
 Case reports of this occurrence showed people taking biotin amounts much higher than the AI level (30 micrograms daily or 0.03 mg) but in doses commonly found in supplements (10-300 mg).
 Biotin is often added to multivitamins and hair/nail/skin supplements.
 The FDA recommends that people inform their doctors at each visit of all supplements and doses they are taking.

 Signs of Deficiency and Toxicity